 Craft, not crafty.
 We are farmers and brewers and we brew the same way we farm, with good intentions and honest ingredients, hands-on in the tradition of the Slow Food movement we passionately embrace.
 That movement, with all its rustic pleasures, inspires and informs much of what we do here at Nye Hill Farm, including what we’re doing in our brewery.
 Better meals, better beer, better life.
 For a community that we are thankful to be a part of.

 Our Beer and Where to Find It

 We are presently kegging and bottling the first in our series of NyePA’s.
-Our “Old Gent” American Pale Ale is now available.
-Our “An Aoire” Ginger Porter, “Maple Homestead” Dark Mild Ale, and “Orchard” Honey Peach Blond Ale are available seasonally.
+Our “Old Gent” American Pale Ale as well as our “Roxbury “ Double IPA are now available year round.
+Our “An Aoire” Ginger Porter, our “Maple Homestead” Dark Mild Ale, our “Percheron” Maple Coffee Porter, our “Orchard” Honey Peach Blond Ale and our “Favreau” Farmhouse Ale as well as our “Favreau Dry Hopped” Farmhouse Ale are available seasonally.

 Our beer can be purchased at the following locations…